vishalkrmonu/javascript/README.md

 # javascript
-a code repo for js
+a code repository for js